The New Human Ecology is purposed to create —

 Aside from their intrinsic value and beauty, ecosystems provide us with life-sustaining services such as food, clean water, oxygen, medicines, pollination and seed dispersal, flood control, nutrient recycling and redistribution, raw materials for durable goods, biodiversity, climate regulation, personal renewal, and spiritual inspiration for starters.
 Ecosystems have their own needs that cannot be contained within political boundaries.
 They must not be fragmented and require being inter-connected to function.
 They have carrying capacities of just how many humans they can support.

-As the World Bank stated in 2009, "Today, as much as 50% of the earth's ice-free land surface has been transformed, and virtually all land has been affected in some way by such processes as co-adapted landscapes, climate change, and tropospheric pollution.
-Much of this change is a direct consequence of land uses: approximately 40% of land surface is in agriculture (including improved pasture and coadapted grassland), which accounts for nearly 85% of annual water withdrawals globally and surpasses nature as the principal source of nitrogen emissions; 3.3 billion ruminants graze rangelands, producing methane; and land uses take up 10- 50% of terrestrial net primary production.11 …the ratio of fossil fuel energy inputs per unit of food energy produced averages 3:1 for all US agricultural products combined.
-For industrially produced meat products, the ratio can be as high as 35:1"12 In the U.S., most animal product sales are controlled by just 10 grocery and 15 restaurant companies.13
+As the World Bank stated in 2009, “Today, as much as 50% of the earth’s ice-free land surface has been transformed [by humans], and virtually all land has been affected in some way by such processes as co-adapted landscapes, climate change, and tropospheric pollution.
+Much of this change is a direct consequence of land uses: approximately 40% of land surface is in agriculture (including improved pasture and coadapted grassland), which accounts for nearly 85% of annual water withdrawals globally and surpasses nature as the principal source of nitrogen emissions; 3.3 billion ruminants graze rangelands, producing methane; and land uses take up 10- 50% of terrestrial net primary production. …the ratio of fossil fuel energy inputs per unit of food energy produced averages 3:1 for all US agricultural products combined.
+For industrially produced meat products, the ratio can be as high as 35:1”.
+In the U.S., most animal product sales are controlled by just 10 grocery and 15 restaurant companies.

-2) A vegan, organic, and humane consumer lifestyle oriented to sustainable efficiencies and relationships:
+2) A vegan, organic consumer lifestyle oriented to sustainable efficiencies and relationships: